JenniferMarston/GildedRose/README.md

 Postman Collection
-This is a convenience collection of API calls against the project.
+A convenience collection of API calls against the project.

 Note: the API  requires authentication with bearer tokens, so you must first run the Login API call to obtain a bearer token.
 Please place that token in the authentication header of subsequent calls.

 Swagger
-When run, the Api opens to its Swagger page, and this can be used as a model for postman requests.
+The Api project opens to its Swagger page, and this can be used as a model for postman requests.

 Example Request/Response: